1971 Custom Joseph Conboy 55 Pilot House MY

 She was purchased from a famous Broadway actor best known for his role in "My Fair Lady" in 1991 and underwent an extensive refit in Stuart FL during that winter.
 Her recent life under the ownership of a very experienced and knowledgeable yachtsman has been spent cruising New England hailing from Essex CT.
 She has received conscientious care while maintained by a full time crewman along with one of the regions leading yards.
 Powered by a single Caterpillar D333, 185hp turbo-charged diesel engine the yacht is extremely economical and offers significant range.

 If considering a classic wooden vessel in this size range you must experience "VICTORIA", she will not disappoint.
-She will winter in the inner cove of Essex CT with the furnace cranking!

 - Joseph Conboy 55 Pilot House MY